kvstpd/slavonic_search/README.md

 <b>Installation</b> is presently done by copying all the project files to a location on Web server and making sure PHP scripts have write permission to create & write to SQLite database file in the same directory.

-<i>That's not exactly secure so it's RECOMMENDED to edit <b>config.php</b> file to specify a more fitting path for database file - that PHP still needs permissions to write to.</i>
+<i>That's not exactly secure so it's RECOMMENDED to edit <b>config.php</b> file to specify a more fitting path for database file (in DB_NAME constant) - that PHP still needs permissions to write to.</i>

 After all files are in place one can populate the dictionary database by visiting "Populate DB" link of script's main page top menu.